MaheshK0/Gahan_AI_assignment/task1_uart_parser/README.md

 ### A finding worth knowing about

-The written assignment spec says the CRC should cover `Length + Type + Payload`.
+The assignment spec says the CRC should cover
+`Length + Type + Payload`.
 I checked that claim against the actual sample data byte-by-byte before writing any parsing code — and it doesn't hold up.
 The real wire format only covers `Type + Payload`